HackYourFuture-CPH/gamejoy/README.md

 It's been too long since we had a community challenge, but that will change from today!

-From the 30/11 - 14/12 the participants will work in groups on creating a game that brings joy 😊
+From the 30/11 - 14/12 the participants of this challenge will work in groups of 3-4 people on creating a game that brings joy 😊

-## So what should the GameJoy do?
+## So what should the game do?

-That completely up to you!
+That is completely up to you!

 The only requirements are:
-1. What you build should be a game
+1. What you build should be a game 📱
-1. What you build should bring joy
+1. What you build should bring joy 😊
-1. What you build should be online
+1. What you build should be online 🌍

 So what is a game?
-Hmm that's a good question and probably not one that i can answer, but here are some examples
+Hmm that's a good question and probably not one that i can answer.

+But here are some examples
-- Guessing a random number between 1-10
+- Letting a user guess a random number between 1-10
 - A game where the more words you write the higher a score you get
 - A game where you get a point for each second you press and hold space
 - Maybe some of you could even make a multiplayer game!

-## But i don't have time for fun schenanigans!
+## But i don't have time for all these schenanigans!

 Fair enough, we know everyone is busy and this challenge is **not mandatory**.
 Join if you feel you have some time and motivation to do this.